Modular Information Flow through Ownership: Analysis

+Inspired by the dependency calculus of Abadi et al.\,\cite{abadi1999core}, our analysis represents information flow as a set of dependencies for each variable in a given function.
+The analysis is flow-sensitive, computing a different dependency set at each program location, and field-sensitive, distinguishing between dependencies for fields of a data structure.

-We begin by describing our algorithm for computing information flow on Rust programs.
-While the algorithm is implemented itself as a Rust program, our goal here is to provide a description of it that is both concise (for clarity of communication) and precise (for amenability to proof).
+While the analysis is implemented in and for Rust, our goal here is to provide a description of it that is both concise (for clarity of communication) and precise (for amenability to proof).
 We therefore base our description on Oxide\,\cite{weiss2019oxide}, a formal model of Rust.
-At a high-level, Oxide provides three ingredients: \begin{enumerate}[leftmargin=*] \item A syntax of Rust-like programs with expressions $e$ and types $\tau$. \item A type-checker, expressed with the judgment $\tc{\Sigma}{\Delta}{\Gamma}{e}{\tau}{\Gamma'}$ using the contexts $\Gamma$ for types and lifetimes, $\Delta$ for type variables, and $\Sigma$ for global functions. \item An interpreter, expressed by a small-step operational semantics with the judgment $\stepsto{\sigma}{e}{\stepped{\sigma}}{e'}$ using $\sigma$ for a runtime stack. \end{enumerate}
+At a high level, Oxide provides three ingredients: \begin{enumerate}[leftmargin=*] \item A syntax of Rust-like programs with expressions $e$ and types $\tau$. \item A type-checker, expressed with the judgment $\tc{\Sigma}{\Delta}{\Gamma}{e}{\tau}{\Gamma'}$ using the contexts $\Gamma$ for types and lifetimes, $\Delta$ for type variables, and $\Sigma$ for global functions. \item An interpreter, expressed by a small-step operational semantics with the judgment $\stepsto{\sigma}{e}{\stepped{\sigma}}{e'}$ using $\sigma$ for a runtime stack. \end{enumerate}

-Inspired by the dependency calculus of \citet{abadi1999core}, we formalize our information flow algorithm as an extension to Oxide's type-checking judgment.
-Assume that each expression in a program is automatically labeled with a unique location $\loc$.
-Then for a given expression, we seek to compute the set of dependencies for that expression $\kappa ::= \{\overline{\loc}\}$.
-Because expressions have effects on persistent memory, we further compute a \textit{dependency context} $\Theta ::= \{\overline{p \mapsto \kappa}\}$ from memory locations $p$ (defined below) to dependencies $\kappa$.
+We extend this model by assuming that each expression in a program is automatically labeled with a unique location $\loc$.
+Then for a given expression $e$, our analysis computes the set of dependencies $\kappa ::= \{\overline{\loc}\}$.
+Because expressions have effects on persistent memory, we further compute a \textit{dependency context} $\Theta ::= \{\overline{p \mapsto \kappa}\}$ from memory locations $p$ to dependencies $\kappa$.
+The computation of information flow is intertwined with type-checking, represented as a modified type-checking judgment (additions highlighted in red):